MonsterMakes/larry-cordova-builder/README.md

     - npm install -g cordova

 ###Android
-Make sure you are running on a MAC and that you have the proper environment for building cordova apps setup, see `resources/AndroidCleanInstall.sh`
+Make sure you are running on a MAC and that you have the proper environment for building cordova apps setup.
+The setup for android has been automated please run `resources/AndroidCleanInstall.sh` or use it as a reference to properly setup your environment.

 ###IOS
 1. Heavily depends on xcode so make sure xcode is installed and up to date, this may require starting xcode and clicking on the install/update steps.